Player Testimonials

 Miles Kauderer also had an incredible time at the Dream Bowl.
 He expressed gratitude for the opportunity to play in front of professional scouts, especially since many of them might not have had a chance to see players from smaller schools.
 Miles shared that he still keeps in touch with a few coaches and players from the game and made several new friends.
 For him, the ability to play one more weekend of competitive football made the entire experience invaluable.
 He cherished forming new team bonds and facing the best talent the country had to offer.

 Charles Brown Jr. spoke highly of the showcase the Dream Bowl provides.
 He emphasized the meaningful relationships he built with both his teammates and coaches during his time there.
 The Dream Bowl directly led to an opportunity to play for the Toronto Argonauts of the CFL.
-While that specific chapter didn't end as he hoped, Charles remains grateful for the doors it opened for his continued professional football career.
+While that specific chapter did not end as he hoped, Charles remains grateful for the doors it opened for his continued professional football career.
 He also offered valuable advice for future players considering the Dream Bowl: "Make the most of each day and every rep you can because you never know who might be watching."
 His final piece of wisdom was to "remember to have fun since not everybody gets this opportunity."

 Driven to Greatness: What Fuels Dream Bowl Athletes?